 I’ve never been a huge fan of golf in Orange County.
 Sure, there are some great courses , but they are always way overpriced (especially on weekends when I play most).
 There are a few good deals to be found on the local munis, but those are WAY too overcrowded on weekends!

 So even though I don’t play a lot in my own county, it is a great place to live when it comes to golf in Southern California because of its central location.
-Within an hour-and-a-half, I can be many places—as far as Ventura, Palm Springs and San Diego.
+Within an hour-and-a-half (without traffic), I can be many places—as far as Ventura, Palm Springs and San Diego.
 I can play anywhere in Los Angeles, Orange, Riverside and San Bernardino Counties without too long of a drive.
 So Irvine has turned out to be nice place for the Golf Nomad to call home.

 The past few weeks, I have really put this idea to the test, driving all around the Southland.
 I already chronicled my adventures down to Fallbrook and Temecula, then out to Desert Hot Springs.
 The weekend after that, I ended up playing at Moorpark Country Club (Ventura County, about 1:10 away) on Saturday, then at Riverwalk Golf Course (San Diego, also about 1:10 away) the next day.
 Last Thursday, I drove again out to the Coachella Valley to play two courses (Escena Golf Club in Palm Springs and Classic Club in Palm Desert), which is about 1:30 away from my home.

 Needless to say, I’m a little behind on my course reviews, so here you go: